Property taxes in Marbella and Spain

-You are obliged to pay tax on your net income from the rent.
-You cannot avoid it, but you can decrease your net income by including all the costs related to the rental that can be deducted, as explained in this blog, and the list is quite long.
+You are obligated to pay tax on your net income from the rent.
+You cannot avoid it, but you can decrease your net income by including all the numerous costs related to the rental that can be deducted, as explained above.

 07: Taxes and costs for tenants when renting a property in Marbella

-Not everything will be paying taxes at all times!
-In this case, is if you are a tenant and you are looking to rent a property in Marbella we have good news for you.
+Not everything implies paying taxes at all times!
+In this case, is if you are a tenant and you are looking to rent a property in Marbella we have good news for you...

-As a curiosity, there is a tax to be paid on the rent by the tenant which is transfer tax at a strange rate of approximately 24€ per 6.000€, but nobody does so.
-Theoretically, you can even be sanctioned, but it's not relevant as the payment is so small.
+On a curious side note, there is a tax to be paid on the rent by the tenant, namely a transfer tax at a rate of approximately 24€ per 6.000€, but nobody does so.
+Theoretically, you can be sanctioned, but it's not too relevant as the payment is so small.

-As a general note, especially when renting long term, you might be asked for references (tax declarations, bank statements, recommendation letters, links to info on the internet, etc.) when passing an offer on the property.
-Its highly recommended to provide the best references you can, as it can influence the owner to accept your proposal, vs a better proposal from a client with no references.
+In general, especially when renting long term, you might be asked for references (tax declarations, bank statements, recommendation letters, links to info on the internet, etc.) when passing an offer on the property.
+It is highly recommended to provide the best references you can, as it can influence the owner to accept your proposal, vs a better proposal from a client with no references.

-We are experts in Real Estate in Marbella, and we will gladly assist you with any query you might need.
+As experts in Real Estate in Marbella, Drumelia will gladly assist you with any query you might need.
 Don't hesitate to get in touch with us here, it's never been easier!